broisnischal/reutil/README.md

 # React Utilities

-React Utilities is a comprehensive collection of essential React patterns and utility components designed to streamline your React development process.
+A collection of essential React patterns and utility components.

 ## Package Structure